Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes: Some needful conclusions

-Until now, there are so many researchers studying about them and many important properties are found.
+Until now, there are so many researchers studying about cluster algebras and many important properties are found.
 Here we would like to list some of them which are helpful in our research.
-Although we do not use these results directly in this paper, they help us to understand cluster algebras better and inspire our construction of $\rho_{h}$.
+Although we may not use these results directly in this paper, they help us to understand cluster algebras better and inspire our construction of $\rho_{h}$.

 \begin{Theorem}\cite{GLS} For any skew-symmetrizable cluster algebra $\A$, $l\in [1, n]$ and $t,t\'\in\T_{n}$, $P_{l;t}^{t\'}$ is irreducible as a polynomial in $\Z\P[X_{t\'}]$. \end{Theorem}

 Theorem \ref{theorem of upper cluster algebras}, Lemma \ref{generalized Laurent} and Theorem \ref{P is irreducible} can lead to the result that non-initial cluster variable is uniquely determined by its corresponding $F$-polynomial (Corollary \ref{$F$-polynomial uniquely determines cluater variable} for skew-symmetrizable case).
 But in the sequel, we will give the proof of this theorem in another way as an application of Newton polytope.
 In fact, we will provide a stronger result showing how a non-initial $F$-polynomial determines its corresponding $d$-vector specifically, which will lead to Corollary \ref{$F$-polynomial uniquely determines cluater variable} directly.